 Fried Sage and Goat Cheese Persimmon Appetizer Recipe

 - 4 ounces fresh goat cheese (aka chèvre) crumbled

 - Sea salt for garnish

-- To Assemble The Persimmon Bites: Trim ends of persimmon then carefully slice it into 6 rounds.
-Arrange persimmon slices on a platter then crumbled the goat cheese across the slices and garnish with some fried sage, a drizzle of the frying oil, and a pinch of sea salt and serve.
+- Assemble The Persimmon Bites: Trim the ends of each persimmon then carefully slice it into 6 (1/8-inch) thick rounds.
+Arrange persimmon slices on a serving platter then crumble the goat cheese across the slices, and garnish with some fried sage, a drizzle of the frying oil, and a pinch of sea salt and serve.